NyKepler/BINP52_CNA_Framework/README.md

     script: 'scripts/CN_sig.R'
 ```

-### 2.2.3 Pan-Cancer signatures
+#### 3.2.3 Pan-Cancer signatures
-This step will generate the sample-by-component matrix and the sample-by-signature matrix based on the recent published CN signatures (Drews *et al.,* 2022).
+This step will generate the sample-by-component matrix and the sample-by-signature matrix based on the recent published pan-cancer CIN signatures (Drews *et al.,* 2022).
 *Tools, Packages and Dependencies*
 ```
  - r-base